cityindex-attic/CIAPI.ActiveMQ.WebSockets/readme.md

 ##Server

 ###Local install:
-download and unzip activemq 5.4.2 to a folder (we will assume that be for ACTIVEMQ_HOME for the rest of the documentation)
+download and unzip [[ActiveMQ 5.4.2]](http://activemq.apache.org/activemq-542-release.html) to a folder (we will assume that be for ACTIVEMQ_HOME for the rest of the documentation)

 ####Enable websocket connector